 In its Guidance 2017/10, the FMA defines the obligations with regard to own funds and capital adequacy requirements.
-In doing so, it relies on the CRD, and especially the CRR, which is implemented in the Banking Act and the Banking Ordinance.
+In doing so, it relies on CRD, and especially CRR, which is implemented in the BA and the Banking Ordinance.
 The guidelines ensure that banks have sound, effective and comprehensive strategies and procedures in place with which they can maintain the level, types and distribution of internal capital required under the Internal Capital Adequacy Assessment Process (ICAAP).
-The required capital is related to current and possible future risks (Article 7a, Paragraph 3, BA).
-The FMA has issued a special directive on ICAAP.
+The required capital is related to current and possible future risks.25 The FMA has issued a special directive on ICAAP.

 Pursuant to Article 7e and 7f of the Banking Ordinance, the FMA is obliged to conduct an annual analysis to identify other systemically relevant institutions in Liechtenstein, report results to the relevant institutions (A-SRIs) and publish those results.
-Pursuant to Article 4a of the BA, such A-SRIs may be assigned an additional capital buffer of up to a maximum of 2 per cent of the total risk amount pursuant to Article 92 of the CRR.
+Pursuant to Article 4a of the BA, these A-SRIs may be assigned an additional capital buffer of up to a maximum of 2 per cent of the total risk amount, pursuant to Article 92 of CRR.

 v Recovery and resolution

-The Recovery and Resolution Act (RRA), transposing the EU Bank Recovery and Resolution Directive (BRRD),18 provides a framework for solving the too-big-to-fail issue, and hence contributes to strengthening the stability of the Liechtenstein financial system.
+The Recovery and Resolution Act (RRA), transposing the European Recovery and Resolution Directive (BRRD),26 provides a framework for solving the too-big-to-fail issue, and hence contributes to strengthening the stability of the Liechtenstein financial system.
 The BRRD requires EEA Member States to establish a national resolution authority vested with specifically designed resolution powers.
-The RRA appointed the FMA as Liechtenstein's Resolution Authority.
+The RRA appointed the FMA as Liechtenstein's resolution authority.
 For this function, the FMA is obliged to create a separate organisational unit within its organisational structure.
-The FMA has to ensure that the Resolution Authority is able to exercise its functions operationally independent from the FMA's other organisational units and to prevent conflicts of interest between the resolution functions and the FMA's other functions.
-The Resolution Authority assumed its function on 1 January 2017.
-The Resolution Authority, among other things, is tasked with drawing up resolution plans.
-With regard to the resolution objectives, it is authorised to apply the resolution tools and to exercise its resolution powers (Article 82, RRA).
+The FMA has to ensure that the resolution authority is able to exercise its functions operationally independent from the FMA's other organisational units and to prevent conflicts of interest between the resolution functions and the FMA's other functions.
+The resolution authority assumed its function on 1 January 2017, and, among other things, is tasked with drawing up resolution plans.
+With regard to the resolution objectives, it is authorised to apply the resolution tools and to exercise its resolution powers.27

 The resolution objectives are: